ReWalk: Users

 The first clinical trial for The ReWalk was held at MossRehab located in Philadelphia in 2009.
 The ReWalk was approved for hospital use in the United States by the Food and Drug Administration (FDA) in 2011.
 FDA approval for home and public use was issued in June 2014.
+ReWalk is also the first exoskeleton to receive FDA clearance for personal and rehabilitation use in the United States.

 In 2010, a prototype ReWalk appeared in the American TV series Glee; the exoskeleton is used by fictional character Artie Abrams during the Season 2 episode "A Very Glee Christmas".

 On 8 May 2012, paralyzed British woman Claire Lomas became the first person to finish a marathon using a bionic assistance suit.
 Lomas, who was paralyzed from the waist down in a 2007 riding accident, completed the London Marathon in 17 days with her ReWalk system.
 Later in 2012, Lomas became the first person to take the ReWalk suit home for assistance with everyday tasks, and participated in the opening ceremony of the 2012 Summer Paralympics in her ReWalk.

 By 2015, Japanese robotics maker Yaskawa Electric Co. has been distributing ReWalk in Asia, i.e. China, under a deal signed in 2014 with ReWalk Robotics.
 However, in Japan itself ReWalk faces a long approval process that is typical for Japanese businesses.
 This is due to tight regulation laws in Japan that has been in effect for the last decade.

 Criticisms

 The weight and bulk of the ReWalk exoskeleton is considered to be too much for some users by its creator, Amit Goffer.
-In addition, with a price of between US$69,500 to US$85,000, the system is beyond the reach of many poorer patients, especially because, as of July 2014, health insurance in the United States does not yet cover the ReWalk.
-Larry Jasinki, the CEO of ReWalk, stated in 2014 that the company is "working with insurers and other health-care coverage providers to ensure individuals eligible to use the ReWalk are able to purchase a system".
+In addition, with a price of between US$69,500 to US$85,000, the system is beyond the reach of many patients, especially because, as of July 2014, health insurance in the United States does not yet cover the ReWalk.
+Larry Jasinski, the CEO of ReWalk, stated in 2014 that the company is "working with insurers and other health-care coverage providers to ensure individuals eligible to use the ReWalk are able to purchase a system".